krlawrence/graph/ChangeHistory.md

 This release has been tested against Apache TinkerPop at the 3.3.1 level and JanusGraph 0.2 which supports TinkerPop at the 3.2.6 level.

 Major new features in this release
+- Added additional background and context to the introduction chapter.
 - Added a new section on measuring query performance.
 - Added coverage of the new `math` step.
 Issue #21.
 - Added a new Java sample that demonstrates the `math` step (StdDev.java).